mfinelli/ruolo/README.md

 ### User Class

-You'll need to set your `User` class to use the correct association class, and configure `ruolo` to use the correct user class:
+You'll need to set your `User` class to use the correct association class, and configure `ruolo` to use the correct user class (you can also include the ruolo user module for the `permission?` mixin helper):

 ```ruby
 Ruolo.configure do |c|